Visiting the Alhambra in Granada is a very special experience.

 All tickets are non-refundable and you will not be able to change the date or time of your visit.

-There are two main types of Alhambra day tickets.
+There are three types of Alhambra day tickets.

 - General Alhambra – this is the most popular ticket and includes admission to the Nasrid Palaces, Generalife gardens and the Alcazaba.